tair-opensource/TairHash/README.md

 ### The main features：

 - Field supports setting expiration and version
-- Support efficient active expiration (SORT mode and SCAN mode) and passivity expiration for field
+- Support efficient active expiration (SCAN mode, SORT mode and SLAB mode) and passivity expiration for field
 - The cmd is similar to the redis hash
 - Very low memory consumption, no memory copy in the index
 - Support field expired event notification (based on pubsub)